oVirt/ovirt-site/source/develop/infra/infrastructure.md

 ### Opening tickets to the Infra team

-*   Email infra-support@ovirt.org, this will automatically open a ticket on our [Jira instance](https://ovirt-jira.atlassian.net/secure/RapidBoard.jspa?rapidView=1&projectKey=OVIRT).
+*   Email infra-support@ovirt.org, this will automatically open a ticket on our [CPE DevOps Jira](https://issues.redhat.com/projects/CPDEVOPS/summary).
 If you don't have a user, it will automatically send you a registration email and set you as a watcher on the ticket.

 ### Joining